 Have a child who wants to know how everything works?
 From the universe creation to the famous 5-Second rule.
-This educational series introduces a number of scientific topics to young audiences in a relatable way.
+This educational series introduces several scientific topics to young audiences in a relatable way.

 Anne with an E

-If you are fans of Anne of Green Gables check out this more modern version of Anne in the Netflix series Anne with an E. While it isn’t exactly like the book, it is definitely darker and carries more modern themes like feminism, sexual orientation, racism and so much more.
+If you are a fan of Anne of Green Gables, check out Anne’s more modern version in the Netflix series Anne with an E. While it isn’t exactly like the book, it is definitely darker and carries more modern themes like feminism, sexual orientation, racism, and so much more.
 This Anne doesn’t lose her lovability.
 You and your tweens/teens will fall in love with Anne and her story.

 An excellent show combining science and biology, Brain Games focuses on how brains process information related to topics like stress, addiction, competition, food, trust, and language.
-Using interactive games and hidden-camera experiment, Brain Games makes learning about science and biology of the human brain fun and approachable.
+Using interactive games and hidden-camera experiments, Brain Games makes learning about the science and biology of the human brain fun and approachable.

 Boy Meets World

-While many parents will remember this show fondly, they might not immediately see the educational value of it.
+While many parents will remember this show fondly, they might not immediately see the educational value.
 However, when you think back to the storylines, this show was an approachable way for kids to learn about the real-life interpersonal struggles that people of all ages have and how they navigate their way through them.

 Diary of a Future President

-Not only is the future female but it is also Latina!
+Not only is the future female, but it is also Latina!
 Go through the “President’s” childhood through her journal and learn what it was like to grow up as a headstrong little Latina.
 This show celebrates diversity and covers many issues tweens go through growing up in this generation.
-Such as loss of a parent, being a good friend, going through puberty, doing what is right, starting to date, sexual orientation, bullying, frenemies, and so much more.
-While it may sound like a heavy show
+Such as the loss of a parent, being a good friend, going through puberty, doing what is right, starting to date, sexual orientation, bullying, frenemies, and so much more.
+At the same time, it may sound like a heavy show.

 These shows aren’t only educational they are fun!